 Why would you want to consider adding an authorized user?
 They’ll also get access to Centurion Lounges, as well as a Priority Pass membership.
 If you add three authorized users to the Amex Personal Platinum for $175, that’s like paying ~$58 per authorized user.
 That’s a heck of a deal for an annual Centurion Lounge membership.

 There are so many great perks to both the Amex Personal Platinum and Amex Business Platinum, to the point that it can be overwhelming at first.
-While there’s a lot more to uncover, the 11 things above are the first things I’d do when you get this card in the mail.
-Hopefully you find the card as worthwhile as I do.
+While there’s a lot more to uncover, the above are the first things I’d do when you get this card in the mail.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: The Business Platinum® Card from American Express (Rates & Fees), and The Platinum Card® from American Express (Rates & Fees).